The Byron

 Dubrovnik's majestic Old Town transports you back centuries.
 Aristocratic Baroque townhouses line marble-paved streets, deliveries are made by handcart, stall holders vend seasonal fruit at the open-air market, and church bells mark the hour.
 Add a backdrop of glistening blue sea, and the modern-day pleasures of beach clubs and fine dining, and you see why it is Croatia's most glamorous destination.

 The Byron (named after Lord Byron, the Romantic poet who dubbed the city 'The Pearl of the Adriatic'), has been a venture of true passion.
-The owners carried out a lengthy renovation project with incredible attention to detail, fashioning four bright white guest rooms with city or garden views, and most with kitchenettes.
+The owners carried out a lengthy renovation project with incredible attention to detail, fashioning seven bright white guest rooms with city or garden views, and most with kitchenettes.
 Step outside and you'll be right beside Dubrovnik Cathedral, with a vast array of restaurants and sights at your fingertips.
 This is a fabulous base from which to explore this gorgeous, medieval city.

 Highs